 password or should we say: a PASSPHRASE e.g., random sequence of words constituting a sentence which is easy to remember.

 This is a very important step towards hardening your Mailfence account.
 You can set-up TFA on your account by going into your account Settings -> Account -> Security: Two-factor authentication.

 Do not forget to generate backup codes, which will allow you to regain access to your account in case you lose access to your TOTP app.
-You will find a detailed guide in this blogpost.
+You will find a detailed guide in this KB article.

 Disable access to services which are not in use

 Mailfence offers a variety of non-web services that can be accessed through external clients.
 You can disable any of these services which are not in use, by going into your account Settings -> Account -> Security: Services access.